ravidziv/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

-I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), working on world models, memory, and compression to build more capable and efficient AI systems.
+I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), focused on world models, memory, and compression.

-My research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.
+My work connects representation learning, continual learning, and AI agents to build systems that predict, retain and update knowledge, adapt over time, and use computation efficiently.

 Previously, I was an Assistant Professor and Faculty Fellow at NYU's Center for Data Science.
-My industry experience spans Wand AI, Intel, and Google AI, alongside research collaborations with teams across academia and industry.

-I completed my Ph.D. with Tali Tishby and my postdoctoral research with Yann LeCun.
-My background is in information theory and computational neuroscience.
-I write about AI research and its practical implications at [The Information Bottleneck](https://www.the-information-bottleneck.com/), where I also co-host the podcast with Allen Roush.
+I completed my Ph.D. with Tali Tishby and postdoctoral research with Yann LeCun.
+My background is in information theory and computational neuroscience; my industry experience spans Wand AI, Intel, and Google AI.

-I'm always happy to hear interesting ideas and explore new collaborations.